SourceCodeOER/sourcecode-front/README.md

 ## Build Setup

-First, you have to create a .env file in the root of the project with these variables :
+First, following your installation of the API, you have to set the environment variables in the config folder.
+Here's an explanation of each one.

 ``` .env
 # change the api server